Harshitha-Ebbali/pacbio-isoforms-quantification/README.md

 # pacbio-isoforms-quantification
 A streamlined pipeline for isoform-level quantification of PacBio Iso-Seq data🧬.

-This repository walks you through a full Iso-Seq analysis pipeline using PacBio SMRT tools and Mandalorion, from raw subreads to isoform quantification.
+Full-length transcriptome analysis pipeline using PacBio Iso-Seq data, leveraging SMRT tools and Mandalorion to generate and quantify isoforms using a reference genome.

 The main steps include:

 1. Generating high-quality CCS reads

 2. Demultiplexing barcoded samples with Lima

-3. Refining reads to obtain full-length non-concatemer (FLNC) sequences
+3. Refining reads to obtain full-length non-concatemer(FLNC) sequences

 4. Converting refined BAM to FASTQ format